-Classroom and Student Labs – Our department facilities are located in the Health Sciences Center, on our campus in Glenside, Pennsylvania.
-The Center consists of modern teaching labs, seminar rooms, student lounge, and faculty/staff offices, and a clinical practice operated by the University of Pennsylvania Health System.
+Classrooms and Student Labs – Our department facilities are located in the Health Sciences Center, on our campus in Glenside, Pennsylvania.
+The Center consists of modern teaching labs, seminar rooms, student lounges, faculty/staff offices, and a clinical practice operated by the University of Pennsylvania Health System.

 Anatomy Resource Center – The Anatomy Resource Center is located on the first floor of the Health Sciences Building.
 This space provides our students with the opportunity to learn anatomy through interaction and dissection of human cadavers and joint prosections.

 Pro Bono Physical Therapy Clinic – Arcadia University’s student-run Pro Bono Clinic offers no-cost physical therapy services to underinsured individuals.
 Our goal is to provide care that alleviates physical and psychological burdens, promote public health, and support you.